 Business owners and employers need to:

-If you’re a sole trader, or in a partnership, you’re not obliged to pay super.
+You can employ people under all business structures.
+If you're a sole trader, or in a partnership and have no employees, you're not obliged to pay super.
+However you can decide to make self-contributions to your super fund to help you plan for the future.
 Visit the Australian Taxation Office website to find out more.

 Superannuation contributions and fund choices

 All employers are required to offer their employees a choice of super fund on commencement.
 This involves:

 - providing a Standard choice form to eligible employees

 - acting on your employee's choice of super fund.